ayyu/amq-userscripts/README.md

 Scripts to make encoding for AMQ more braindead.

+All of these require `ffmpeg` and `ffprobe` to be installed on your machine.

 ### `amq_encode.sh`

 bash script that does 2-pass VP9 encoding with CRF 20.
 Generates output files named `720.webm`, `480.webm`, and `audio.mp3`.